gordonwoodhull/quarto-light-dark-experiments/README.md

 Implemented in Quarto's "user-land", i.e. Lua and CSS, without any changes to Quarto.

-The objective for all engines is to produce `img.quarto-light-image` and `img.quarto-dark-image` next to each other (inside `figure > p` currently).
+The objective for all engines is to produce HTML with `img.quarto-light-image` and `img.quarto-dark-image` next to each other (inside `figure > p` currently).
 Then they can easily and safely be swapped using

 ```css
 body.quarto-light img.quarto-dark-image {